 HOSPITAL BIRTH TRAUMA IS RITUAL ABUSE

-Suggestion #2 – Become a fierce protector at birth so that no harm will come to your partner and baby.
+Suggestion #2 – Become a fierce protector at birth so that no harm will come to your beloved and baby.
 This is one of the most powerful gifts you can offer your family.
-Since your partner and baby will need to be giving all of their attention to the birth itself, it is up to you to try to protect the birth environment.
+Since your beloved and baby will be giving all of their attention to the birth itself, it is up to you to try to protect the birth environment.
 Do whatever you can to bring your full power and potency into the birthing field and stand strong in your intention to keep your partner and child safe from unnecessary hospital interventions.
 If protecting your loved ones means threatening to file a lawsuit against a medical professional who attempts to engage in a harmful act, do it.
 If it means creating a birth plan ahead of time and having the doctors sign a written agreement before the birth, do it.
-Whatever it takes to protect the birth environment of your partner and child – DO IT.
-Your courage and willingness to speak-out and stand-up to outside authority is invaluable.
-It is the single most important thing that you can do to enable your partner and child to feel safe and to trust that you are strong enough to protect them and keep them from harm.
+Try not to engage in a full-on confrontation with medical staff as many are on a power trip and will enjoy inflicting drama and trauma into the birth field.
+Simply do whatever you can to try to protect the birth environment and stand strong in what you know to be true.
+Your courage and willingness to speak-up and question things — especially in the face of abusive authority — is invaluable.
+It is one of the most important things you can do to enable your beloved and child to feel safe and to trust that you are doing your best to protect them and keep them from harm.
 Your partner will respect you immensely if you do this, and your child will thank you profusely.

 Suggestion #3 – Heal your own birth trauma before attending the birth of your child.
 This cannot be stressed enough and is particularly important if you, yourself, were born in a hospital.

-95% of American hospital births are considered traumatic, with 50% of these being considered “moderately traumatic” and 45% being considered “severely traumatic.”
+95 percent of American hospital births are considered traumatic, with 50 percent of these being considered “moderately traumatic” and 45 percent being considered “severely traumatic.”
 Millions (perhaps billions) of people suffer from unconscious memories of what was done to them at birth.
-Although most of these memories remain unconscious throughout our adult lives, they nevertheless influence all aspects of our health and personality, AND as soon as a person enters into the experience of a hospital birth, the memories can and do “activate.”
+Although most of these memories remain unconscious throughout our adult lives, they nevertheless influence all aspects of our health and personality.
+As soon as a person enters into the experience of a hospital birth, the memories can and do “activate.”
 If this happens to you, it can undermine your ability to be powerfully present during the birth of your child.